50 Stunning Retro and Vintage Hairstyles for Women

 42. Asymmetrical Vintage Hairstyles

-We’re back to modern classic ideas with the short asymmetrical bob.
+We’re back to a modern classic with the short asymmetrical bob.

-The vintage part of the hairstyle stands out through the super short bob haircut, popular in the early decades of the 20th century.
+The vintage influence comes through in the ultra-short bob shape, a style that was especially popular in the early decades of the 20th century.

 43. Quiff Hairstyles for Women

-If you have short hair, you can get acquainted with the cousin of the pompadour – the quiff.
+If you have short hair, meet the cousin of the pompadour: the quiff.

 44. Vintage Hairstyles with Bows